Disney's Riviera Resort

 Disney's Riviera Resort is a Disney Vacation Club resort at the Walt Disney World Resort in Bay Lake, Florida.
-It was built by Disney Parks, Experiences, and Products between Epcot and Disney's Hollywood Studios.
+It was built by Disney Experiences between Epcot and Disney's Hollywood Studios.
 It is the first newly constructed resort to be served by the Disney Skyliner gondola system and the 15th Disney Vacation Club property to be built.
-The resort is themed after Walt Disney's trips and experiences in Europe and a love of the French and Italian Riviera.
+The resort is themed after Walt Disney's trips and experiences in Europe and a love of the French Riviera and Italian Riviera.

 A collection of his travel images are incorporated into the resort's decor.
 Popular Disney characters are also painted into the overall theme of the resort including known characters' boat storage.
 It opened on December 16, 2019.

 History

 Plans for the 300-room resort were released during the D23 Expo in 2017.
 The Riviera resort is also one of two hotels announced during the 2017 D23 Expo, the other being Star Wars: Galactic Starcruiser.
 The Riviera Resort is one of the 23 improvements to Disney Parks announced during D23.
 It is the first entirely new Disney Vacation Club Resort built since Aulani.

 Being a part of the Disney Vacation Club, The Riviera Resort offers guests multiple room styles ranging from Tower or Deluxe studios to one-, two-, or three-bedroom villas.
 Villas include accommodations for up to 12 guests.